KhalilZouhir/Distributed-Database-Management-on-Oracle-Servers/README.md

 - 300 agencies
 - 1000 clients
 - 5000 accounts
-or u can just use the data in the repo folder (data)
-Centre VM :
+or u can just use the data sample in folder "data sample" Centre VM :

 ![image](https://github.com/user-attachments/assets/122538d0-03be-4310-95a4-4e2e23f482d8)

 ## Database Fragmentation

-Let the most frequently used selection queries in sites 1 and 2 be: implement the fragmented schemas from the central database at sites 1 and 2.
+Let the most frequently used selection queries in sites 1 and 2 be: implement the fragmented schemas from the central database at sites 1 and 2.(queries in the folder fragmentation)

 ![image](https://github.com/user-attachments/assets/810440e7-6c0d-4dba-ab48-b2875b773d0a)